-- 2022 Stallion Enrollment Fee \$450.00 postmarked on or before July 1, 2022. - After July 1, 2022 the stallion's enrollment fee will be \$1000.00. - Stallions not previously enrolled may enroll for previous years at a fee of \$1000.00 for each year.
+• 2023 Stallion Enrollment Fee - \$450.00 must be received on or before July 31, 2023.

+- After July 31, 2023, the stallion's enrollment fee will be \$1000.00. - O Stallions not previously enrolled may enroll for previous years for a fee of \$1000.00 per year.
 For example, if a stallion wants to enroll in 2020 and 2021, he may do so by paying the fees of \$1000 for each year.
-To enroll in previous years, stallions must also enroll in the current year at the fee of \$450 if paid by July 1st, or \$1,000 if paid after July 1st. - New enrolling stallions are required to provide a copy of the stallion's AQHA registration papers and paid

-- fees must accompany the completed enrollment form for any stallion to be enrolled into the program. - Current IOHA membership is not required to enroll a stallion. - The stallion owner/agent will receive 10% of all properly nominated offspring's earnings from each year.
+To enroll in previous years, stallions must also enroll in the current year at the fee of \$450 if paid by July 31st, or \$1,000 if paid after July 31st. - New enrolling stallions are required to provide a copy of the stallion's AQHA registration papers and paid fees must accompany the completed enrollment form for any stallion to be enrolled into the program. - Current IQHA membership is not required to enroll a stallion. - The stallion owner/agent will receive 10% of all properly nominated offspring's earnings from each year.
 If the stallion is being enrolled by another party who is not the registered owner, the registered owner will be obligated to have a written consent between the two parties to complete the enrollment to determine who will receive 10% of offspring earnings.
 It is preferred to have the stallion owner complete the enrollment. - Enrollment fee is non-refundable.